Amazon Prime Video. At times it feels like the Luigi to Netflix’s Mario but, like Luigi, some see it as the superior option.

 For those using tablets or smartphones to watch their shows and want to save on a bit of data, you can download content to your device for offline viewing.

 Of course, you might not want a three-hour film downloaded in its highest quality - it's going to fill up your smart device's storage space mighty fast.
-So go to the app's settings and click on ‘Download Quality’.
+So go to the app's settings (the cog icon under 'My Stuff' and click on ‘Download Quality’.

-There, you can change between three tiers of video quality: Good, Better or Best.
-These range from using around 0.3GB of data and storage to 0.9GB.
+There, you can change between three tiers of video quality: Good, Better, Best or Data Saver.
+These range from using around 0.14GB per hour of footage to 0.46GB per hour.

 And if you want to ensure content is only downloaded over wi-fi (saving you from using up your precious mobile data), there’s a toggle switch for that too.

-Similar to downloading shows, the Prime Video app also has settings for changing the quality of the shows you’re watching over mobile data - again on a Good, Better, Best scale.
+As with downloads, the Prime Video app also has settings for changing the quality of the shows you’re watching over mobile data - again on a Good, Better, Best, Data Saver scale.

 You can also decide whether you want to stream exclusively over wi-fi and, if not, whether you want a notification when the app is using up your data.

-You’re on a long train journey, open up your favourite TV series, nod off and wake up to discover you’re seven seasons in and you’ve used up all your data allowance.
+You’re on a long train journey, you open up your favourite TV series, nod off and wake up to discover you’re seven seasons deep and you’ve used up all your data allowance.

 Amazon can help with that.
-Under the Settings tab is an toggle for turning Auto Play on or off.
+Under the Settings menu is a toggle for turning Auto Play on or off.
 No more unintentional binges of Parks and Recreation for us.

-One of Prime Video’s most interesting features is X-Ray, which lets you see actor biographies, trivia and other information overlayed on your show.
+One of Prime Video’s most interesting features is X-Ray, which lets you see actor biographies, trivia and other information on top of your show.
 It's taken straight from IMDb (which is owned by Amazon).

-Tapping anywhere on the screen on iOS, Android or Fire devices will bring it up, so no more struggling to recall supporting actor “oh, you know, what’s-his-name”.
+Tapping anywhere on the screen on iOS, Android or Fire devices will bring it up, so no more struggling to recall a supporting actor.

 Too many shows, not enough time?
-Add them to your Watchlist so you don’t forget to binge and inadvertently become that one out-of-touch person at the office.
+Add them to your Watchlist so you're never stuck for anything to watch again.

 Choose a TV show or film, either on the website or in the mobile or television app, and just press the ‘Add to Watchlist’ button.